adobe-fonts/source-han-mono/README.md

 ## Getting involved

-Send suggestions for changes to the *Source Han Mono* project maintainer, [Dr. Ken Lunde](mailto:lunde@adobe.com?subject=[GitHub]%20Source%20Han%20Mono), for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/source-han-mono/issues) for consideration.

 ## Further information